Chidvy/Medicare-Mac-Analyzer/README.md

 Dear CGS Complaint Screening Team,

-We are writing to acknowledge receipt of your correspondence dated October 9, 2025 regarding the above-referenced beneficiary and DCN.
+We are writing to acknowledge receipt of your correspondence dated MM/DD/YYYY regarding the above-referenced beneficiary and DCN.

 We have initiated the equipment pickup process and are coordinating directly with the beneficiary to schedule retrieval of the L0651 orthotic equipment.
-Pickup confirmation documentation will be faxed to 615-782-4624 upon completion.

 Please contact [CONTACT NAME] at [PHONE] with any questions.